iterative/dvc.org/public/static/docs/user-guide/dvcignore.md

 ## Remarks

-Ignored files will not be saved in cache, they will be non-existent for DVC.
+Ignored files will not be saved in <abbr>cache</abbr>, they will be non-existent for DVC.
 It's worth to remember that, especially when ignoring files inside DVC-handled directories.

 **It is crucial to understand, that DVC might remove ignored files upon `dvc run` or `dvc repro`.
 If they are not produced by a